 The last phase of the lawsuit involves determining the amount of damages that you are entitled to receive.
 Massachusetts has enacted caps on certain categories of damages, which is why it is wise to seek counsel from a knowledgeable medical malpractice lawyer.
 Examples of available categories of damages include lost wages, reduced earning capacity, medical expenses, and pain and suffering.Speak With a Compassionate Medical Malpractice Attorney in Boston

 If you believe that you’ve suffered harm or lost a loved one as a result of a medical misdiagnosis in Boston, we are standing by to help you understand the legal aspects of your situation.
 It can be extremely difficult to know whether you have a legal right to compensation, especially in the often complicated field of medical malpractice where it requires sophisticated knowledge to understand medical practice.
-We are available to represent injured persons in Cambridge, Waltham, Newton, Lowell, Quincy, Somerville, Dedham, Norwood, Brookline, and Peabody.
+We are available to represent injured persons in areas around Cambridge, Waltham, Newton, Lowell, Quincy, Somerville, Dedham, Norwood, Brookline, and Peabody.
 To schedule a free consultation to discuss your situation, call us at 1-800-262-9200 or contact us online.